Happy-Gastro/file-hash-vault/README.md

 # Description

-Write a class (called “FS”) in TypeScript, that takes a directory as an argument which will act as an interface to a file system.
+A class (called “FS”) in TypeScript, that takes a directory as an argument which will act as an interface to a file system.

 We need two methods in this class: